lilyzhng/Seed1.5-VL/README.md

 * `2025-05-12:` We have released the [Seed1.5-VL Technical Report](./Seed1.5-VL-Technical-Report.pdf).
 * `2025-05-12:` We are extremely delighted to release the flagship Seed1.5-VL on [Volcano Engine](https://www.volcengine.com/product/doubao).
 The Model ID is `doubao-1-5-thinking-vision-pro-250428`.
 You can try it now!

+## 📮 Notice
+**Call for Bad Cases:** If you have encountered any cases where the model performs poorly, we would greatly appreciate it if you could share them in the issue [https://github.com/ByteDance-Seed/Seed1.5-VL/issues/12]

 ## 📖 Seed1.5-VL Cookbook